freesewing/freesewing/markdown/org/docs/patterns/holmes/instructions/en.md

 **For both Ear Flaps with Ties and Button Holes**

-It is recommended to at least _topstitch_ the ear flaps but this may not be desirable with certain patterns so has been marked as optional.
+It is recommended to at least _Topstitch_ the ear flaps but this may not be desirable with certain patterns so has been marked as optional.

 </Note>